lit/lit.dev/README.md

   ```

 - `screenshot-diffs.zip`: Expected, actuals, and diff screenshots.
 Can be
-  extracted viewed directly to help understand what failed.
+  extracted and viewed directly to help understand what failed.